BlueMountainsAnalytics/bma_ont_biosec_2022/docs/QC_F.md

     -rw-r--r-- 1 course_user course_user 951071716 Nov 20 21:43 R10-202001.fastq
     -rw-rw-r-- 1 course_user course_user 700713867 Nov 20 22:46 filtered.fastq

-To see a little more ab out the effect of the filtering create a last directory, *example_3*, in the directory and run NanoPlot on the filtered fastq file, and store the output in *example_3*.
+Take a look at the output, again using Nanoplot.
+Create a new output directory *example_3* for it.

     course_user> mkdir example_3
     course_user> NanoPlot --fastq ./fastq_file/filtered.fastq -o ./example_3

-Open the *Nanoplot-report.html* file and have a look at the read length and how filtering affected the overall quality of the sequencing output.
+Open the *Nanoplot-report.html* file and have a look at the read length, how many reads were fitlered out and how filtering affected the overall quality of the sequencing output.

 <p align="right"><a href="https://bluemountainsanalytics.github.io/bma_ont_biosec_2022/ASS.html">CONTINUE -></a>